Wikivoyage: Launch

 Many Wikivoyage authors and administrators started by working on Wikitravel, which was started by Evan Prodromou and Michele Ann Jenkins in July 2003.
 By April 2004 the wiki's collection totalled over 1,200 destinations.
 A year later the project was acquired by the for-profit Internet Brands, an operator of media and e-commerce sites.
-Discontent increased in response to the management style of the new owners, which led to the contributors of the German and Italian language editions leaving to setup their own independent project, while forking the content on Wikitravel.
+Discontent increased in response to the management style of the new owners, which led to the contributors of the German- and Italian-language editions leaving to set up their own independent project, while forking the content on Wikitravel.

 After about six months of preparation, the non-profit association Wikivoyage e.V. was founded and registered, as both the owner of the domain names and operator of the servers.
 On December 10, 2006, the project went live online with the initial data from the German-language Wikitravel.
 After seven months, 40% of the articles were new, rising to 50% after 10 months.
 At this stage there were still major gaps in the coverage, but there were several articles for travel destinations like Egypt, Thailand and Switzerland and for the travel topic "cycling".

 The Italian branch of Wikivoyage was launched on December 10, 2007.
 The organization of media data and the administration of user access were already applicable for use in branches in other languages.

 The project garnered some press reports, particularly by Swiss radio and newspapers.
 The Tages-Anzeiger from Zurich and the Swiss radio station DRS1 reported broadly on the project and discussed its weaknesses.
 The project was mainly supported by German and Swiss authors.